JonathanMEdwards/subtext10/doc/language.md

 }
 ```

 Here the first try clause accesses the `literal?` option.
-If it was chosen, its numeric value becomes the value of the function.
-But if `plus?` was chosen, then the first clause will reject and the second will execute instead, recursively evaluating the `left` abd `right` fields of the `plus?` option and then adding them together.
-We get the equivalent of pattern matching because accessing an option makes the entire containing try clause conditional on that option having been choosen.
+If it was chosen, its numeric value becomes the result.
+But if `plus?` was chosen, then the first clause will reject and the second will execute instead, recursively evaluating the `left` and `right` items of the `plus?` option and then adding them together.
+We get pattern matching “for free” because accessing an option makes the entire containing try clause conditional on that option having been choosen.

-## Lists and tables
+## Sequences and tables

-A _list_ contains a sequence of zero or more _items_ containing the same fixed type of value.
-A _table_ is a list containing records.
-The items of a table are called _rows_ , and the fields of the record are called _columns_.
-Every list defines a value, called it’s _template_, which sets the default value for newly created items.
+So far we have discussed various kinds of structures.
+The other way that Subtext documents are built is with _sequences_.
+A sequence is an ordered set of zero or more items containing values of the same fixed type.
+A _text_ is a sequence of characters.
+A _table_ is a sequence of groups, its items are called _rows_, and the items of the group define the _columns_ of the table.
+Every sequence defines a value, called it’s _template_, which sets the default value for newly created items.
 For example:
 ```
-numbers: list {0}
+numbers: sequence {0}
 customers: table {
   name: ''
   address: ''
 }
 ```
-The list `numbers` contain numbers, defaulting to 0.
-The table definition `customers: table {...}` is equivalent to `customers: list {record {...}}`.
-The table contain columns `name` and `address` defaulting to the empty text.
+The sequence `numbers` contain numbers, defaulting to 0.
+The table definition `customers: table {...}` is equivalent to `customers: sequence {group {...}}`.
+The table contains columns `name` and `address` defaulting to the empty text.

-All lists are initially created as empty.
-Text is a list of characters with the space character as the template, so `'' =? list{space}`
+All sequences are initially created as empty.
+Text is a sequence of characters with the space character as the template, so `'' =? sequence{\ }`

-The `&` function (pronounced “and”) is used to create items in a list.
+The `&` program (pronounced “and”) is used to create items in a sequence.
 For example:
 ```
 n = numbers & 1 & 2 & 3
 c = customers & do{.name := 'Joe', .address := 'Pleasantown, USA'}
 ```
-The `&` operator takes a list as it’s input and an item value as its argument, and results in a list equal to the input plus a new item.
-The default value of the argument to `&` is the template item, which provides a default value, so `&()` will create an item with the default value.
-In tables it is convenient to use a do-block as above to set some of the fields and let the others default.
+The `&` program takes a sequence as it’s left input and an item value as its right input, resulting in a sequence equal to the input plus a new item with that value.
+The default value of the item is the template of the seqence.
+In a table it is often convenient to use a `do` structure as above to set some of the columns and let the others default to their template values.

-The `&&` function concatenates lists: `list1 && list2` is a copy of `list1` with all the items from `list2` added to its end.
-The two lists must have the same type template.
+The `&&` program concatenates sequences: `sequence1 && sequence2` is a copy of `sequence1` with all the items from `sequence2` added to its end.
+The two sequences must have the same type template.

-The items in a list are numbered starting at 1 for the first item.
+The items in a sequence are numbered starting at 1 for the first item.
 This number is called the item’s _index_.
-The number of items (not counting the template) is called the list’s _length_, available with the `list length()` function.
+The number of items (not counting the template) is called the sequence’s _length_, available by calling the `length()` program.

-An item in a list can be accessed via its index using square brackets, as in:
+An item in a sequence can be accessed via its index using square brackets, as in:
 ```
 n = numbers & 1 & 2
 check n[1] =?
 1